briansimiyuj/doctor-appointment-app/README.md

             a. view, edit, and delete the prescription if the  user is a doctor
             b. view, notify and export the prescription if the user is a patient

-    8. If `showViewPrescriptionModal` is true, create a ViewPrescriptionModal component and mount it on the PrescriptionsLTab component
+    8. If `showViewPrescriptionModal` is true, create a ViewPrescriptionModal component and mount it on the PrescriptionsList component
       a.
 Retrieve `closeModals` function from `Note Tab` context
       b.
 Mount ModalHeader on ViewPrescriptionModal component and pass title and `closeModals` function as props
+      c.
+Create a ModalBody component and mount it on ViewPrescriptionModal component
+        i.
+Display the prescription details (medicine name, dosage, frequency, duration, notes, doctor name and createdAt)

 ### Settings Context